vlm-run/vlmrun-hub/README.md

 ## ✨ How to Contribute

 We’re building this hub for the community, and contributions are always welcome!
-Follow the [SCHEMA-GUIDELINES.md](docs/SCHEMA-GUIDELINES.md) to get started.
+Follow the [CONTRIBUTING](docs/CONTRIBUTING.md) and [SCHEMA-GUIDELINES.md](docs/SCHEMA-GUIDELINES.md) to get started.

 ## 🔗  Quick Links